 If you have mild symptoms of an allergic reaction, such as a mild rash, call your doctor right away.
 To manage your symptoms, they may suggest an over-the-counter antihistamine you take by mouth, such as Benadryl (diphenhydramine).
 Or they may recommend a product you apply to your skin, such as hydrocortisone cream.

-If your doctor confirms you had a mild allergic reaction to Enhertu, they’ll decide if you should continue receiving it.
+If your doctor confirms you had a mild allergic reaction to Enhertu, they’ll decide whether you should continue receiving it.

 If you have symptoms of a severe allergic reaction, such as swelling or trouble breathing, call 911 or your local emergency number right away.
 These symptoms could be life threatening and require immediate medical care.